Patricia L. Clark: Career

 While serving as president of the Gibbs Society, Clark was also elected to the Executive Council of the Protein Society.
 In 2018, she collaborated with Masaru Kuno to discover the folding mechanisms of autotransporter proteins through a four-year grant from the W. M. Keck Foundation.
 Later that year, Clark received the 2017-2018 Rev. Edmund P. Joyce, C.S.C., Award for Excellence in Undergraduate Teaching.

 During the COVID-19 pandemic, Clark spoke about the stress the pandemic is having on women in Science, technology, engineering, and mathematics fields.
 In June 2021, Clark was appointed the university's associate vice president for research.
 During the 2021–22 academic year, Clark became the first researcher in Indiana to receive a Director's Pioneer Award from the National Institutes of Health.
 She earned the award to help her develop new experimental approaches to measure the sensitivity of proteins to changes in the DNA sequence.
 Later, Clark was elected a Fellow of the American Association for the Advancement of Science for her "seminal contributions in characterizing the biology and biochemistry of unfolded proteins, and for her pioneering work in the consequences of synonymous substitutions on fitness."

+In 2023 Clark was the recipient of the Dorothy Crowfoot Hodgkin Award.